mallory/e2ee/draft-e2ee.md

 Ryan Polk at the Internet Society has energy to spare when it comes to organising meaningful contributions, like this one, for the technical advisors of the Global Encryption Coalition.

-Adrian Farrel,   are acknowleded for their review, comments, or questions that lead to improvement of this document.
+Adrian Farrel, Paul Wouters, __ are acknowleded for their review, comments, or questions that lead to improvement of this document.

+Chelsea Komlo and Britta Hale have contributed their deep expertise and consice and rigourous writing to this draft.

 Security Considerations
 =======================